How to use the command 'fselect' (with examples)

 Explanation:

-• size, path: Specifies the fields to be selected (full path and size).
+• size, path: The data fields to be selected, representing file size and path.

-• from path/to/directory: Specifies the directory to search for files.
+• from path/to/directory: Specifies where within the file system to execute the query.

 Example output: